The Pilonidal RAF/Cleft Lift Procedure – A Cure Through Better Engineering.

-Pilonidal Disease is a chronic condition that affects many young adults.
-Many doctors misdiagnose it as a “Pilonidal Cyst” and don’t treat patients properly as a result since pilonidal disease is really just an infection and is not caused by a cyst.
-As leading experts in the field, The Sternberg Clinic for Pilonidal Surgery specializes in a modern surgical procedure called The Cleft Lift.
-It is the best choice of treatment for patients with Pilonidal Disease requiring surgery, and has the highest success rate compared to conventional surgery.
+The condition is often called a “Pilonidal Cyst,” resulting in overly aggressive surgery to remove the cyst with a normal tissue margin.
+Pilonidal disease, however, is just an infection and is not caused by a cyst.
+As a leading expert in the field, Dr. Sternberg specializes in a modern surgical procedure called The Cleft Lift Procedure, also termed the pilonidal RAF procedure, for the rotation of tissue around the anus and advancement of tissue across the midline of the natal cleft.
+It is the best pilonidal cyst surgery procedure for patients with Pilonidal Disease requiring surgery and has the highest success rate compared to conventional surgery.

 Patients with the following conditions are candidates for surgery: